By: F. Scott Fitzgerald

 This Side of Paradise, F. Scott Fitzgerald’s romantic and witty first novel, was written when the author was only twenty-three years old.
 This semi-autobiographical story of the handsome, indulged, and idealistic Princeton student Amory Blaine received critical raves and catapulted Fitzgerald to instant fame.

 Completion: I finished it.
 I suppose that’s a good thing?
 I did read this for college so that helped me get through it.

 Writing/Style: You can definitely tell this is Fitzgerald’s debut.
-You get glimmers of the gorgeous imagery and style he is known for, but it’s not there nearly enough to counteract the story’s shortfalls.
+You get a few glimmers of the gorgeous imagery and style Fitzgerald is known for, but it’s not there nearly enough to counteract the story’s shortfalls.